The extensive hut network in the Italian Dolomites allows for endless combination for multiday hut to hut treks.

 In this part of my Italian Dolomites Guide I will introduce you to some of my favourite backpacking trips, which last between 3 days and two weeks.
 I will also tell you how to pack efficiently to make your trek a lot more comfortable as well as what to expect and how to prepare for stay in a mountain hut in the Dolomites.

 From a 3 day long traverse across the Pale Di San Martino group to the 2 week long Alta Via 2.
-Here are a few multiday treks, which I have done myself and highly recommend.
+My top picks for hut to hut hikes in the Dolomites.

 Would you like to stay overnight in a dolomiti rifugio but don't know where to make a reservation and what to expect?
 This article will tell you all about it!

 Overpacking is a problem for many inexperienced hikers.
 We all think we need to pack a lot of 'just in case' items.
 Avoid carrying too much by learning from my mistakes.

 Explore the lesser known Adamello Brenta Group in the Italian Dolomites along this 5 day long hut to hut circuit including 8 via ferratas!

 Located in the Southern part of the Italian Dolomites, Pale di San Martino range is one of the most interesting and feature rich mountain groups around here.